Oleg Burlakov: Other

 In the 1990s, Oleg Burlakov was an entrepreneur who, in partnership with Kazakov, successfully bought and sold assets in different industries.
 In 1998, they acquired the Roscem – a berth and cargo unit in Ust-Luga in Leningrad Oblast.

 In 2008, they purchased Krasnodarpromzheldortrans in Krasnodar.

-In the same year, Burlakov privatized the Terpentin paint and varnish factory in Visegrad, and in 2012, he concessioned a lignite and bentonite deposit in Serbia, investing about 23.5 million convertible marks.
+In the same year, Burlakov privatized the Terpentin paint and varnish factory in Višegrad, and in 2012, he concessioned a lignite and bentonite deposit in Serbia, investing about 23.5 million convertible marks.

 Burlakov also invested in real estate development and construction, a market he was brought into by Alexander Kripak, former deputy chief of the Navy.
 He also invested in Karelian platinoids mining at the invitation of Vladimir Grishaenko, a former KGB handler for Gokhran.

 As of 2014, he owned a 74.88% share in Stroylesbank and a 20.99% share in Krasnodarpromzheldortrans.
-As of 2021, he officially owned the transportation company Krasnodarpromzheldortrans, the “Kalinka” business center including “Tyumen Hilton” hotel in it in the downtown of Tyumen, and Stroylesbank.
+As of 2021, he officially owned the transportation company Krasnodarpromzheldortrans, the "Kalinka" business center including "Tyumen Hilton" hotel in it in the downtown of Tyumen, and Stroylesbank.

 Black Pearl (yacht)

 Oleg Burlakov has been fond of ship modeling since childhood and for a long time nurtured the idea of building his own boat.
 In 2005, after reading the news about the first flexible liquid-crystal solar batteries, the businessman had the idea to use solar batteries instead of sails.
-Mr. Burlakov considered his yacht a scientific project and prototype, planning to later apply the technology to develop cargo ships powered by alternative energy sources.
+Burlakov considered his yacht a scientific project and prototype, planning to later apply the technology to develop cargo ships powered by alternative energy sources.
 To this end, Burlakov had successfully negotiated with representatives of the United Shipbuilding Corporation about using these developments in Russia.

 In the implementation of this design, Burlakov worked with the English designer Ken Freivokh, who developed the Maltese Falcon in 2006, a yacht with a unique 15-square-sail system that can be set up in only six minutes.
 A similar sailing system was installed on Burlakov's yacht, the Black Pearl, but with flexible solar panels integrated into the fabric of the sails.

 Construction on the yacht began in 2010.
 By 2018, Oleg Burlakov had invested more than €250 million euros in its design and creation, of which €150 million were loans from European banks.
 The total amount of investments is estimated to be between €250 and €400 million euros.

-Mr. Burlakov was directly involved at every stage of the creation of the yacht.
+Burlakov was directly involved at every stage of the creation of the yacht.
 Among other things, he invented a mechanism for the masts, which he began patenting in 2018.
 Burlakov gave considerable attention to ecology in the construction of the ship: the water on board is reused and the team uses treated sewage to wash the floors.
 It features separated garbage collection, reusable packages, and a minimum of plastic and chemicals - the "environmental policy" on board is very strict.

 The Black Pearl was finally launched in 2016 and is the only vessel in the world capable of storing energy from alternative sources and utilizing them.